FabriXWork User GuideFabriXWork User Guide

 Instructions:

-- Map each [item] to correct [category/field]
+- Map each expense to the correct category based on project-codes.xlsx

-- Save as "[OUTPUT-FILENAME]-v1.xlsx"
+- Save as "Monthly-Expense-Report-completed.xlsx" in the outputs folder

-Example 3: PDF Form - Vendor Registration
+Example 4: PDF Form - Vendor Registration — See how fillable PDFs get completed automatically

 Important: Fillable PDF Only

-• [PDF-FORM-NAME.pdf] — Fillable PDF template
+• Vendor-Registration-Form.pdf — Fillable PDF template

-Your Prompt:
+Example Prompt:

 Instructions: